Opera

 Day 1

 Arrive at Keflavik International Airport in Reykjavik early this morning and head to breakfast at the nearby Viking World, which contains a life-sized recreation of a ninth-century Viking ship and offers beautiful views of the surrounding bay.
 After, drive along the winding and rugged coast of the Reykjanes Peninsula, home to the Reykjanes volcano.
-The landscape here is dotted with fissures, faults, lava shields and other intriguing formations.
+The landscape here is dotted with fissures, faults, lava shields, and other intriguing formations.
 Stop along the way to enjoy a soak at the famous Blue Lagoon, situated amongst the region’s dramatic lava fields.
 Here, you can unwind from your flight as you float in its warm, bright blue waters.
+After, visit the small town of Grindavik, which was evacuated in November 2023, following a volcanic eruption.
+Witness the powerful unfolding story of streets touched by molten rock and observe the impact that this has had on the village’s traditional fishing heritage.
 Continue to Reykjavik and settle into your hotel.
-This evening, enjoy a welcome dinner and presentation from your expert.
+This evening, enjoy a welcome dinner and presentation by Andri Snær Magnason, one of Iceland’s premiere authors and filmmakers, whose lyrical book on climate change, “On Time and Water,” was just adapted to film by National Geographic.

 Included Meals: Breakfast, Dinner